What Is the Best Way to Treat Depression?

 - Length of treatment.
 Obviously a longer course of treatment will lead to higher costs.

 Because of the lasting effects of psychotherapy, it tends to be cheaper than medication, at least in the long run.
 One analysis suggested that the cost of CBT is about double that of medication for the first 16 weeks of treatment, but that the need for ongoing medication leads to higher costs in the months that follow.
-Another study estimated that over 2 years, treatment with the SSRI fluoxetine (Prozac) would be 33% more than with CBT.
+Another study estimated that over two years, treatment with the SSRI fluoxetine (Prozac) would be 33% more than with CBT.

 3. How Long Will I Be in Treatment?